 We collected data about trends in both the not-for-profit and for-profit sectors.
 We drew on the latest insights from cognitive science, evolutionary biology, systems thinking, social psychology and behavioral economics.
 We databased hundreds of existing not-for-profit businesses in order to map the scope of the emerging Not-for-Profit World, and to have a suite of case studies to learn from.

 Our analysis allowed us to see how the shifts that are already underway are catalyzing other changes – from worldviews and values to collective action and individual behavior.
 This is opening up space for new ways of organizing the economy to emerge.
 In this light, the Not-for-Profit World model beautifully coalesces with other growing social trends like collaborative consumption, peer-to-peer production, and crowdfunding.

 To test our conclusions, we went through a multi-stage feedback process.
 We presented our ideas at conferences, public talks, in the media, via social media, at workshops, and had in-depth conversations with experts in a wide range of fields, including business, economics, finance and sociology.
 Finally, we started a not-for-profit business incubator in the U.S., giving us more hands-on experience and grounding our ideas.

 It has been an incredible journey, and now we invite you to join us for the most important phase!

-Set to be published in July 2016, How on Earth will be distributed by Chelsea Green Publishing.
+Set to be published in late 2016, How on Earth will be distributed by Chelsea Green Publishing.
 Pre-publication orders can be made here, or you can grab a copy via our original Indiegogo crowdfunding page, which now enables perpetual campaigns.
 Updates on the book's progress may be read here.
 For media inquiries and review copies, please contact Gudrun Freese.
 Or feel free to contact us directly here.